shuGH/vscode-jump-to-hint/README.md

         * `^\s*\S+.*`

 * `jumpToHint.common.hintCharacters`
-    * Characters used to generate hint code.
+    * Characters used to generate hint label.
 The left side character has a higher priority.
     * Examples:
         * `asdfghjkl;'`: Use center line key only.
         * `1234567890`: Use numeric key only.

-* `jumpToHint.common.inputCodeStyle`
+* `jumpToHint.common.inputStyle`
     * Input style to select hint.
     * Values:
         * `TypeEvent`: Input directly without displaying anything.